paulerlic/medical-marijuana-group/README.md

 * Allows for multiple parallel computations using GPUs scalable for large data volumes
 * Larger data volumes actually result in enhanced performance
 * Produces output regardless of fault/error detection with model/data
+* Ideal for multiclass classification with large number of inputs/outputs

 #### Preprocesssing the Data
 * Kushy and Washington datasets indexed by primary key, parsed text into columns, reduced unnecessary columns and rows using Excel